 If you are listed as a nonspouse beneficiary along with one or more other beneficiaries, it’s important to separate your shares of the decedent’s IRA in your name and then complete your first MRD by December 31 of the year following the original IRA owner’s death.
 If you don’t meet this deadline, your MRD calculation will be based on the oldest beneficiary’s life expectancy.
 If that person is older than you are, you will need to take larger MRDs, which will deplete your tax-advantaged assets more quickly.

 When you establish an inherited IRA, be sure your IRA custodian registers the account properly.
-The account registration should include the name of the person who died, an indication that the account is an IRA beneficiary distribution account, and the inheritor’s name.
+The account registration should include the name of the person you inherited from, an indication that the account is an IRA beneficiary distribution account, and the inheritor’s name.
 Note that different IRA custodians may have varying interpretations of the IRS’s rules regarding account registrations.

 Other key points to remember

 Determine whether you are listed as someone’s beneficiary.
-While it may be a sensitive topic to broach with elderly parents, siblings, or others, knowing in advance that you are listed as a beneficiary can help you avoid some potentially costly mistakes.
-As life events such as marriage, divorce, and deaths occur, it’s in your best interest (and the IRA owner’s) to confirm that beneficiary designations are up to date.
+While it may be a sensitive topic to broach with loved ones, knowing in advance that you are listed as a beneficiary can help you avoid some potentially costly mistakes.
+As life events such as marriage, divorce, and death occur, it’s in your best interest (and the IRA owner’s) to confirm that beneficiary designations are up to date.
 Remember that IRA beneficiary designations supersede a will.

-Commingling of IRAs is not permitted.
-If you inherit different types of IRAs (Roth, traditional, SEP, etc.) from other IRA owners, you cannot combine them into a single inherited IRA.
-As for commingling IRAs of the same account type, the answer differs based on whether they were inherited from the same original owner or different owners.
-Consult a consult a tax adviser regarding this situation.
-Distribution rules will vary for entities such as trusts, estates, or charities.
+Commingling of inherited IRAs.
+If you inherit IRAs from different owners, you cannot combine them into a single inherited IRA.
+As for commingling IRAs of the same account type, the answer differs when they were inherited from the same original owner, which is allowed.
+Consult a tax adviser regarding your situation.
+Distribution rules will vary for entities such as trusts, estates, and charities.

-Also, note that the Supreme Court recently ruled that an inherited IRA held by a nonspouse beneficiary is not exempt from attachment by creditors under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
+Nonspouse beneficiaries do not have bankruptcy protection with inherited IRAs.
+Also, note that the Supreme Court ruled that an inherited IRA held by a nonspouse beneficiary is not exempt from attachment by creditors under the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005.
 While some states have laws that still may protect inherited IRAs, for a nonspouse beneficiary living in a state without such laws, the inherited IRA is effectively now treated as any other account owned by the beneficiary for bankruptcy purposes, and may not be protected under bankruptcy from claims by creditors.
 It is not clear whether and how this decision affects an inherited IRA held by a spousal beneficiary.
-Beneficiaries should be reminded to speak to their lawyer or tax adviser before taking any distribution from a retirement account or if they have specific questions regarding protection from creditors.
+Beneficiaries should be reminded to speak with their lawyer or tax adviser before taking any distribution from a retirement account or if they have specific questions regarding protection from creditors.